apigee/apigeetool-node/README.md

 the "-u" and "-p" parameters for username and password, and the "-o" parameter for organization name, all of which are required.

 `--api  -n`
 (required) The name of the API proxy or app to undeploy.

 ## <a name="getlogs"></a>getlogs

-Retrieve the last set of log records from a Node.js application deployed to Apigee Edge.
+Retrieve the last set of log records from a Node.js application or Hosted Function deployed to Apigee Edge.

 The resulting log files will be written directly to standard output.
 Each is prefixed with: